djcustard/GestureGAN/README.md

 21/04/20 - The generator's produce sound, however not ones that I want.
 To try and fix this, I'm going to return to our visual representation of audio.
 I think there are a few errors here, such as the distortion.
 Reffering back to the image representations, we want this to be scaled around 1,-1.
 This allows for better processing in the GAN network.
 At the moment, these are the values it is scaled around:

 I will find out the range at which these cover through research.
 These are 32Bit Depth audio clips.
 Their values lie between the range of -2,147,483,648 and +2,147,483,647.
 In imshow, the values want to range between 0,1.
 Today I'll create a new dataset which has divided by the max 2,147,483,648 to try and adjust to the [-1,1] scale.
 Potentially I will be able to get some better results then.

+Whilst I build this new dataset, I will try to troubleshoot a few different ideas.
+Try and approach the project from a different angle.
+Potentially go straight ahead and build a classifier network.
+I will go through this post [link11].

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.